 "My client told me that he owned a ton of books and would need somewhere to store them," says Silber.
 "Open bookshelves felt much more natural for an open, airy loft-like space than adding closed storage.
 We actually based the living room on an inspiration photo I sent him that had ceiling mounted shelves behind a sofa.
 He was instantly sold.
 I was pleasantly surprised when he agreed to place the sofa in front of the bookshelves instead of facing them."

 The designer wanted the space to feel like a permanent home for the client—not a rental.
 The challenge?
 Rentals don't allow you to physically alter the space.
 "We got creative," she says.
 "The tension-rod bookshelves are one example of how we worked within the existing space while creating a considered and custom feel.
-Layering art on an easel and leaning frames where we could minimized the number of holes we had to put in the walls."
+Layering art on an easel and leaning frames where we could minimize the number of holes we had to put in the walls."

 With tension-rod bookcases creating the perfect, easy-to-remove statement for a rental, the designer knew from the start that the bookcase would naturally become a focal point of the space.
 "I loved that my client was interested in learning about the design process and was very open to pursuing bold ideas."